I have a disrepair issue can I withhold rent?30 Mar 2020 | William Ford

 - Also there are occasions where the tenancy agreement actually gives the landlord an increased repairing obligation.
 So it is important to check the terms of the tenancy agreement.

-You should note that a claim for disrepair is not always valued at the full amount of rent payable.
+You should note that a claim for housing disrepair is not always valued at the full amount of rent payable.
 Disrepair is usually calculated as a percentage reduction in the rent.
 There is a lot of case law relating to disrepair and it is fundamentally very difficult to assess a value of a claim without having all the facts or evidence.
 This is why withholding the rent is not your best course of action.

 If you do withhold rent, the landlord can bring Court action against you whether it is a claim for possession or a money claim.
 You could find that any counterclaim for disrepair would not reduce the rent owed to a level that is low enough to prevent an eviction or extinguish the rent arrears.
-You could find yourself to become homeless and/or with a money judgment when all you wanted is the disrepair to be rectified.
+You could find yourself becoming homeless and/or with a money judgment when all you wanted is for the disrepair to be rectified.